SumiSastri/dev-blogs/docs/programming-database-design/part5-ERDS-relationships-multiplicities.md

 ## What is the difference between a data occurrence and multiplicities

-A data occurrence refers to a specific instance of data in a database.
+A data occurrence refers to a specific instance of data in a table of database.
 In the table of `Students`, each row represents an occurrence of a student.
 It pinpoints individual data points or records.
 Multiplicity, on the other hand, describes the number of possible relationships between entities in a database as described above.
-It focuses on participation and cardinality
+It focuses on participation and cardinality.

 ### Key Differences